unmade/apiwrappers/README.rst

 ========

 - **DRY** - support both regular and async code with one implementation
-- **Customizable** - middleware mechanism to customize request/response
+- **Flexible** - middleware mechanism to customize request/response
-- **Typed** - library is fully typed and it's relatively easy to get fully typed wrapper
+- **Typed** - library is fully typed and it's relatively easy to get fully typed wrappers
+- **Modern** - decode JSON with no effort using dataclasses and type annotations
 - **Unified interface** - work with different python HTTP client libraries in the same way.
 Currently supported: